milanote

 On my Galaxy Fold, I could only view and edit a few notes.

-The basic functionality is lacking.
+Additionally, the basic functionality is lacking.
 For instance, I created a table on the iPad version, but I couldn’t modify it.
 It seemed odd, but it appears that table editing is not yet supported on smartphones.
 As of now, the smartphone version only supports tasks, images, and basic notes.
 So, it seems that table editing is simply not available.
 It’s frustrating, especially since the app isn’t outdated and still receives updates.

 The iPad version of Milanote has issues with Korean input.